unikhex/Time-manegment-program/README.md

 Figuring a way to type  the task that should be done directly on the UI.

+Adding a Add button

+Both buttons dont function, lloking for a way to fix that.

 v_3

 Can now type the tasks but cant delete already completed tasks.

 Looking for a way to do that.

+Adding a delete button

+Making sure it functions.

 Finished with that.